The 7 Nursing Home Abuse Types

 Elder Abandonment

 Elder abandonment often occurs when a caregiver leaves an older person who needs help from another alone to fend for themselves.
-Nursing home residents can also be abandoned by assisted living facilities.
+While it is one of the less common nursing home types of abuse, residents can also be abandoned by assisted living facilities.

-Help is available if your loved one suffered from nursing home abuse.
-Call (800) 896-7040 to get started.
+Help is available if your loved one suffers from nursing home abuse.
+Call (855) 264-6310 to get started.

-Many people can commit different types of nursing home abuse.
+Various people could be guilty of committing different types of nursing home abuse.
 Common perpetrators include nursing home staff, administrators, other residents, and even family members.

 Nursing Home Staff